AitorGallardo/Rest-Countries-Api/README.md

 - Working with **_RxJS_** to deal with reactivity flow.
 - Using a strongly typed programming language such as **_TypeScript_**.

-Also, I learnt a workaround for styled svgs in Angular:
+- I learnt a workaround for styled svgs in Angular:

 ```ts
 import { Component, HostBinding, Input } from "@angular/core";